Swans Crossing

 Swans Crossing is an American teen drama television series created by Mardee Kravit and Ned Kandel.
-The series stars Sarah Michelle Gellar, Brittany Daniel, Stacey Moseley, and Eddie Robinson.
+The series stars Sarah Michelle Gellar, Brittany Daniel, Stacey Moseley, Shane McDermott and Eddie Robinson.
 It aired in syndication from June 29 to September 25, 1992.

-Synopsis
+Premise

-The series chronicles the lives of a group of wealthy teenagers living in the seaside town of Swans Crossing.
+The series chronicled the lives of a group of wealthy teenagers living in the seaside town of Swans Crossing.
 Sydney Rutledge (Sarah Michelle Gellar) was the daughter of the town's mayor, Margaret Rutledge.
 They lived right next door to the mayor's political rival, Grant Booth, and his family.
 Sydney had a close but secret relationship with Grant's son, Garrett (Shane McDermott), but the parents found out and built a literal wall between them and their houses.
 The couple broke up but still stayed in the same social groups, generating a bitter struggle between them as the season progressed.

 Other major characters in Swans Crossing were J.T.
 Adams (Tom Carroll) and Neil Atwater (Eddie Robinson), best friends and scientific geniuses; Bobby "Saja" De Castro (Alex Tanaka); Saja's sister Sophia Eva McCormick De Castro (Mira Sorvino), Sandy Swan (Kristen Mahon) and Owen Fowler (Evan Ferrante), the talented musicians; Jimmy Clayton (Devin Doherty) and Callie Walker (Stacey Moseley), the auto mechanics; Glory Booth (Carisa Dahlbo), Garrett's younger sister and J.T.'s love interest; mean girl Nancy Robbins (Kristy Barbera), Sydney's best friend; and Mila Rosnovsky (Brittany Daniel), competition for Sydney for Garrett's affection, and the daughter of a countess who is an old friend of the Mayor's.

 Spies, first loves, phony birth certificates, and the preservation of endangered species, fueled the plots.
 One major storyline that never got resolved was Garrett blackmailing Sydney with the fact that he could prove she was swapped at birth with Sandy Swan (the birth certificate was phony).
 After making peace with Callie and Jimmy, they offered to help Sydney find the evidence to help her disprove it.
-The 65 episode run ended unsuspectingly with a (to be continued) sign, which it never was; leaving a lot of questions unanswered and a lot of viewers confused and disappointed.
+The 65 episode run ended with a (to be continued) sign, leaving the show on an unresolved cliffhanger.